Vyral/ryan-ahearn/_posts/2019-02-26-a-market-update-tracking-current-numbers--what-they-mean-for-you.md

 {% include youtube.html %}

-&nbsp;

-&nbsp;

 Once again, I’m here to bring you the latest numbers from our market.

 Let’s get right to it: As you know, we’re always tracking brand-new homes that have hit the market.
 As it stands, **there’s been a 12.7% uptick in the number of new home listings.**

 The second data point we’re concerned with is the number of homes going into escrow. **That number has fallen by 3.7%.**

-In a similar fashion with what we’ve been seeing since last fall, **the number of homes coming on the market far exceeds those that are selling**; in other words, in other words, our market’s inventory continues to swell.
+In a similar fashion with what we’ve been seeing since last fall, **the number of homes coming on the market far exceeds those that are selling**; in other words, our market’s inventory continues to swell.

 Let’s now look at **the number of homes for sale across the county—this number is up 33.2%**.
 That may seem astronomically high, but understand that the market shift this increase bears out has already occurred; we experienced a dramatic increase in this area between last July and August, and it’s since leveled off.